A Survivor from Warsaw: Background

 In 1925 Schoenberg was selected to lead a masterclass on composition at the Prussian Academy of Arts by the Minister of Culture Carl Heinrich Becker.
 After his post was revoked on racist grounds in September 1933, he returned to the Jewish faith he had abandoned in his youth and emigrated to the United States, where he became a professor of composition and, in 1941, an American citizen.
 The proposal for A Survivor from Warsaw came from the Russian choreographer Corinne Chochem.
 She sent Schoenberg the melody and English translation of "Partizaner lid" ("Partisan Song") in early 1947 and requested a composition following the Yiddish original or a Hebrew version.
 Schoenberg requested fees from Chochem "for a 6- to 9-minute composition for small orchestra and choir", and he clarified: "I plan to make it this scene – which you described – in the Warsaw Ghetto, how the doomed Jews started singing, before gooing [sic] to die."
 But Schoenberg and Chochem failed to reach a financial agreement, and so the plan to use "Partizaner lid" as the basis of the work had to be abandoned.

-A commission from the Koussevitzky Music Foundation in Boston, however, offered the composer the opportunity to realize his plan in a modified form.
-Schoenberg wrote out a text based on an authentic witness account he had heard from a survivor from Warsaw.
+A commission from the Koussevitzky Music Foundation in Boston, however, offered the composer the opportunity to realize his plan in a modified form, although the commission originally was conceived for a 'symphonic poem.'
+Schoenberg wrote the text which he said was "based partly on reports" he had received "directly or indirectly": he later wrote "even if such things had not been done in the manner in which I describe in the Survivor, that does not matter.
+The main thing is that I saw it in my imagination."
 He began composition on August 11 and completed it in under two weeks on August 23, 1947.
 Due to poor health, he produced only a condensed score; René Leibowitz, a friend, completed the score under his supervision.
 The work was dedicated to the Koussevitzky Music Foundation and the memory of Natalie Koussevitzky.